-We assumed that $y - \mathbf{x}^T \boldsymbol{\beta}$ was a zero-mean normal random variable with fixed variance.
-Our model means that the value of the residual vector should not depend on the corresponding y-value.
+We assumed that $y - \mathbf{x}^T \beta$ was a zero-mean normal random variable with fixed variance.
+In turn, this means that the value of the residual vector should not depend on the corresponding y-value.
 If it does, this is good evidence that there is a problem.
-Looking at a scatter plot of $\mathbf{e}$ against $\mathbf{y}$ will often reveal trouble in a regression (Figure 14.5).
-In the case of Figure 14.5, the trouble is caused by a few outlying data points severely affecting the regression.
-We will discuss how to identify and deal with such points in Section 14.3.
-Once they have been removed, the regression improves markedly (Figure 14.6).
+Looking at a scatter plot of \mathbf{e} against \mathbf{y} will often reveal trouble in a regression (Figure 14.4).

+In the case of Figure 14.4, the trouble is caused by a few outlying data points severely affecting the regression.
+We will discuss how to identify and deal with such points in Section 14.1.
+Once they have been removed, the regression improves markedly (Figure 14.5).